Summer movies of 2001: A box office tournament

 June region

-Fast cars, a film based off a video game character, and robots were all subjects of films that were released in June 2001.
+Fast cars, a film based off a video game character, and robots were all subjects of films released in June 2001.

 The summer of Eddie Murphy continued with Dr. Dolittle 2, Halle Berry rocked it in Swordfish, and Ben Kingsley was a Sexy Beast.
 These are just a few of the films looking to advance to the round of 32.